-In November 2017, we officially began our long journey to achieve regional accreditation by being granted the status of "Candidate for Accreditation" from the Middle States Commission on Higher Education (MSCHE).
 In Fall 2017, we strengthened our General Education program by embedding fifteen hours of information literacy instruction per semester in our English 101 course offerings.

 In February 2018, our Dental Hygiene Program was officially permitted to grow when the Commission on Dental Accreditation (CODA) adopted a resolution to permit EIC to double Dental Hygiene student enrollment; CODA also reinforced the good standing of our Dental Hygiene Program by sustaining the program's accreditation status of "approval without reporting requirements."